dcSpark/shinkai-code-generator/results/download-summary/llama3:8b-instruct-q4_1/prompt-code.md

 # INPUT:

-Generate a tool that downloads urls and converts them to plain text.
+Generate a tool that downloads urls and summarizes the site and make a table with the (URL, summary).